-Ristorante Michel'angelo - traditional Caprese cuisine including fresh pastas made daily, this authentic restaurant will soon become a favorite of yours too.
+Ristorante Michel'angelo - Serving traditional Caprese cuisine including fresh pastas made daily, this authentic restaurant will soon become a favorite of yours too.
 TRY: the Grilled smoked mozzarella served with mixed bruschetta, and a fresh pasta of the day.

 Donna Rosa - This amazing restaurant lies high up in the hills of Positano, so grab a taxi.
-The food is delicious, the open kitchen prep is entertaining and their wine list is well-rounded in selection and price.
+The food is traditional and delicious, the open kitchen prep is entertaining, and their wine list is well-rounded in selection and price.
 They also have a seasonal cooking school I've heard good things about, though I had just missed it with the timing of our trip.

-Bar Buca di Bacco (on the beach) - Great place for lunch or dinner, and some of the best people watching on the water.
+Bar Buca di Bacco (on the Positano beach) - Great place for lunch or dinner, and some of the best people watching on the water.
 TRY: The Pasta Fagiole and Insalata.

-Ravello Sandwich Shop - Down a quaint side street in Ravello is a salumeria that sells the Anna Maria, Queen of Sandwiches, and it really is!
-I forget the name of her store, (its just off the main Piazza) but ask around, and look for the sign "Queen of Sandwiches" taped to the counter - they are very good - and one of them makes a perfect afternoon picnic while you stroll around Villa Cimbrone or the other amazing places to discover on an afternoon in Ravello.
+Ravello Sandwich Shop - Down a quaint side street in Ravello is a salumeria where Anna Maria is the Queen of Sandwiches, and she really is!
+I forget the name of her store (its just off the main Piazza) but ask around for Anna Maria, and look for the sign taped to the counter.
+They are super delicious - and one of them makes a perfect afternoon picnic while you stroll around Villa Cimbrone on an afternoon in Ravello.

 Inn Bufalito - TRY: Buffalo any way!
-I had the Stewed buffalo and potatoes, and the Buffalo leg shank.
+I had the Stewed Buffalo and Potatoes, and the Buffalo leg shank.
 I also loved their Spaghetti Pomodorini.